Skip to main content

 4. Someone Else’s T-shirt in Your Quilt

 Oh Boy, this is bad!
 Bad for you and bad for the other person’s quilt.
-This has not happened to us here at Too Cool T-shirt Quilts.
+This has never happened to us here at Too Cool T-shirt Quilts.

 T-shirt quilt operationsHaving someone else’s T-shirt in your quilt is a result of a poorly organized shop.
 When a box of T-shirts comes into a shop, they must be kept separate from everyone else’s T-shirts.
 We do this by assigning each quilt a plastic tote.
 This tote goes from station to station and everything stays in the box unless it is getting worked on.